PCB-Arts/zynq-feather/README.md

 -	board-board interface: Will be re-routed to support the zynq RGMII Interface.
 -	USB current limit: The USB current limit can be bypassed with a MOSFET controlled by the FPGA.
 This will be reworked in future revisions
 -	PCB Designrules: The current PCB Fab designrules required by the layout are 80um trace clearance and thickness.
 This will be reworked (if possible) in future revisions.
+-	Input buffers: the analog input buffers are there to support high impedance sensors.
+The chosen resistance values are just placeholders right now.
+We choose discrete buffers for every channel to get rid of charge injection through a MUX which would be especially bad for high impedance sensors.
+Currently the input pins of the FPGA adds a parasitic resistance to the analog nodes.
+We will rework that in future revisions.